 Most BTE hearing aids consist of the following functional components:

-- Loudspeaker (Receiver): The loudspeaker (also called the “receiver”) turns the digital sound signals from the amplifier into audible sounds for your ear.
+Speaker (Receiver): The speaker (also called the “receiver”) turns the digital sound signals from the amplifier into audible sounds for your ear.

-- Thin tubing: The thin tubing is a clear plastic tube that travels over the ear and creates an air-channel that delivers the hearing aid sounds to the ear.
+Thin tubing: The thin tubing is a clear plastic tube that travels over the ear and creates an air-channel to transport sounds from the hearing aid to the ear.